Fluent Bit: Official Manual

 Buffering & Storage

-The end-goal of Fluent Bit is to collect, parse, filter and ship logs to a central place.
+The end-goal of is to collect, parse, filter and ship logs to a central place.
 In this workflow there are many phases and one of the critical pieces is the ability to do buffering : a mechanism to place processed data into a temporary location until is ready to be shipped.

 By default when Fluent Bit processes data, it uses Memory as a primary and temporary place to store the records, but there are certain scenarios where it would be ideal to have a persistent buffering mechanism based in the filesystem to provide aggregation and data safety capabilities.